ionos-deploy-now/documentation/content/docs/cronjobs.md

 # Cron jobs

 ## Creating a cron job
 Cron jobs can be defined directly under `.deploy-now.config.yaml` in your repository.
-Simply add new cron jobs including a command, a schedule and a mail address (optional) in the sheet.
+Simply add new cron jobs including a command and a schedule to the sheet.

 ```
 runtime: